yum

 pip-safe install lastversion

-We’ve just installed lastversion
+We’ve just installed the lastversion

 CLI utility from PyPi.
 Wen can now run it simply as lastversion linux